samiksha62/Summer-Olympics/README.md

 # Summer-Olympics
-Assignment solution of Summer Olympics Dataset Analysis *.*This is a Project on Summer Olympics Analysis made by using Python.
+Assignment solution of Summer Olympics Dataset Analysis 1.This is a Project on Summer Olympics Analysis made by using Python.
+2. Modules Used - pandas, numpy, collections, matplotlib